NASCC: The Steel Conference

 No, with the exception of short courses.
 Entrance to all technical sessions is included in full registration pricing.
-See the Advance Program for a listing of what's included in your registration type.
+See the advanced program in January for a listing of what's included in your registration type.
 Short courses are available at an additional fee.

 No. You must register separately for all Short Courses and they include an additional fee.

 4. NASCC Live

 The NASCC Live registration price for AISC members is $225 ($350 for non-members) for the first person from your firm.
 Each additional registrant is just $20 ($30 non-members).
 All 28 NASCC Live Sessions are included in your NASCC Live Registration.
 However, you will only be able to obtain PDH credit for one session each time slot.

 In order for the 2nd or more registrants to receive the $10 ( $20 for non-members) price, the company name must exactly match the company name of the first registrant in our membership data base.
 If your company name is different than the 1st registrant, the registration system will think it is a new firm and charge the full price.

 (For example- if registrant #1's company name is listed as AISC, and registrant #2's is listed as American Institute of Steel Construction, the system will think it is a new firm and charge the full price for registrant #2).